 - open LDAP/RedHat Directory Server 10.3 or higher

 * ADFS is not an option at this time*

-The design standard elements required by C & M must follow OU templates.
+The design standard elements required by Communications and Marketing must follow OU templates.

 1. Official Oakland University Colors are Pantone 872 Metallic Gold, Black and White.